johnfmorton/craft-bespoken/README.md

 * Users can create audio narration of posts with a single click.
 * Customize the Bespoken field type to choose which fields to narrate.
 * Bespoken supports CKEditor fields or Plain Text fields.
+* NEW: Bespoken supports Matrix fields that contain CKEditor or Plain Text fields.
 * Support for 32 languages.
 * Use any of ElevenLab's professional voice models.
 * Use Voice Cloning to create custom voice models for your Craft site.
 See the [ElevenLabs Voice Cloning page](https://elevenlabs.io/voice-cloning) for more information.